danielcifuentes54/aws-security-specialty/README.md

 ### Route53 - DNS Security Extensions (DNSSEC)

-* It helps to mitigate DNS spoofing (Injection of a record int he local DNS server).
+* It helps to mitigate DNS spoofing (Injection of a record in the local DNS server).
 * Works only with Public Hosted Zone.
 * Validate that a DNS response came from Route53 and has not been tampered with
 * Route53 Cryptographically signs each recod in the hosted zone